 4. Does not reflect the structural changes in a population

 One of the drawbacks of the coefficient is that it does not take into consideration the structural changes in a population.
-Similarly, the changes can significantly influence the economic inequality in a population.
+Such changes can significantly influence the economic inequality in a population.
 Generally, the situation arises because young people tend to earn less relative to older people.